Home

 Flax Seed Benefits

-The list of flax seed benefits is so long that some call them the new wonder food as one of the most powerful plant foods in the world.
-Preliminary studies show that flaxseed may help fight everything from heart disease and diabetes to breast cancer.
+Flax seeds are sometimes called the new wonder food as one of the most powerful plant foods in the world.
+Preliminary studies show that flax seeds may help fight everything from heart disease and diabetes to breast cancer.

 Flax Seeds are used throughout the world for food, medicine, and fiber to make clothes, and many other consumer goods products.
 The Flax plant, an ancient crop, yields the fibre from which linen is woven, as well as seeds and oil.